Zerr0-C00L/MovieLeaks-Issues/README.md

 Love the addon?
 Here's how you can help:

 - ☕ **Become a Supporter** - $5/month unlocks everything: https://ko-fi.com/zeroq/membership
-- ⭐ **Star this repository** to show your support
+- ⭐ **Star the repository** to show your support
 - 🐛 **Report bugs** to help improve quality
 - 💬 **Share with friends** who use Stremio
 - 📢 **Spread the word** on Reddit, Discord, etc.

 Your support helps cover:
 - Vercel hosting costs
-- Reddit API usage
 - Development time
 - Future features and improvements
+- Server maintenance

 ---